German Shepherd puppy being taken outside for potty training

 8–10 weeks 30–60 minutes Outside after waking, eating, playing, and every 45–60 minutes while awake.

-10–14 weeks 45–90 minutes Begin to stretch time slightly, but keep a strong routine and supervision.
+10–14 weeks 45–90 minutes Stretch time slightly, but keep routine + supervision tight.

 • Immediately after waking up (day or night).